Many years ago, The Fly Shop® discovered El Saltamontes on the Gorroño Ranch in the Patagonia Region of Southern Chile.

 The Fly Shop Travel Image

-Your angling package at El Saltamontes includes meet and greet at the Balmaceda Airport, round trip auto transfers to the lodge, all meals, accommodations (double occupancy), liquor (wine, beer, spirits), fishing permits/license, and daily guided fishing (two anglers per guide).
+Your angling package at El Saltamontes includes meet and greet at the Balmaceda Airport, round trip auto transfers to the lodge, all meals, accommodations (double or single occupancy), (wine, beer, & pisco sours), fishing permits/license, and daily guided fishing (two anglers per guide).

-Not included in your El Saltamontes package are airline accommodations to Santiago and Balmaceda, gratuities, items of personal nature, tackle, and equipment, horseback riding guide.
+Not included in your El Saltamontes package are airline accommodations to Santiago and Balmaceda, hard alcohol, gratuities, items of personal nature, tackle, and equipment.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.